DRLEdition19/profork-OFICIAL/README.md

 - **APPLEWIN/WINE**: Emulator for the Apple II and integration with WINE for Windows compatibility.
 - **ATOM**: A hackable text editor for developers.
 - **BALENA-ETCHER**: A tool for flashing OS images to SD cards and USB drives.
-- **BLENDER**: A powerful open-source 3D modeling and animation software.
 - **BRAVE**: A privacy-focused web browser with built-in ad-blocking.
 - **CASAOS/CONTAINER/DEBIAN/XFCE**: A containerized operating system with XFCE desktop for running various homeserver services.
 - **CHIAKI**: Open-source remote play client for PlayStation consoles.